“Four things are small on the earth, but they are exceedingly wise:

 Exceptions to the Rule

-Of course there are exceptions to this rule.
-Some have borrowed using their houses as collateral and been very successful in business. but I believe that many more have borrowed against their home only to regret it later.
+There are of course exceptions to this rule.
+Some have borrowed with their houses as collateral and been very successful in business.
+But many more have borrowed against their home only to regret it later, during economic downturns and “bursting housing bubbles.”

 Our Maker, Saviour, and Friend

 One house was built without a foundation.
-It went up quickly and was elaborate since the builder spent more time and money for the visible parts of the structure.
+It went up quickly and ornately, since the builder spent more time and money on its visible features.
 The other house was built on rock.
-This meant costly, time-consuming excavation.
-It required hard work with nothing to show for it.
-When completed, the house was much plainer than its neighbour.
-People admired the first house, especially on sunny days, but when the storm came everything changed.
-The first house, despite all its frills catastrophically collapsed.
-The second house stood firm.
+This meant costly, time-consuming excavation, hard work providing few “cosmetics” and little “curb appeal.”
+Passers-by may have admired the first house, especially on sunny days, but when a violent storm blew up, everything changed.
+The first house collapsed.
+The second stood firm.

-Jesus used this analogy to contrast those who listen to His teachings, but don’t personally apply them with those who hear and act (Matthew 7:24-27).
-Jesus wants us to build our lives on rock to withstand coming storms, and we do this by obeying His commands.
-In keeping with the rock-solid analogy, when the financial storms hit, it’s best to own your home mortgage and debt-free.
+Jesus used this analogy to contrast those who hear His teachings, but don’t obey them, with those who hear them and live them (Matthew 7:24-27).
+Jesus wants us to build our lives on rock, safe against the storms of life.
+We do this by obeying Him.
+This rock-solid analogy advises, it’s best to keep your house mortgage-free and debt-free, because financial storms are inevitable.

 Which of these steps, if any, does Jesus want you to take now?
 Ask Him.